hablapps/AllRoadsLeadToKdb/AllRoadsLeadToPyKX.md

 4741        16  6933 -3.672497  40.484118
 4742        16  7129 -3.672500  40.484181
 4743        16  7015 -3.672308  40.485002
 [4744 rows x 4 columns]
 ```

 Et voilà!
-Emma simply had to repeat the process to load the remaining dataframes
-used by the algorithm, and she was able to execute the program smoothly.
-She had
-intentionally selected an algorithm that produced output in the form of CSV
+Emma simply had to repeat the process to load the remaining dataframes used by the algorithm, and she could execute the program smoothly.
+She had intentionally selected an algorithm that produced output in the form of familiar CSV file standards because that was what she and her team knew, but her PyData and kdb-knowledgeable fellow attendee had told her that kdb data stores were so much more
-files because she knew she wasn't ready to reintegrate the results into the q
-world just yet.
+efficient.
+For now, though, she’d stay with csv.
 Nonetheless, this marked a significant milestone.
-Emma saved the
-day!
-However, she was well aware that there was still a long road ahead of her.
+Emma had already felt that some of the initial promises were delivered!
+However, she was well aware of the long road ahead of her if she was to bring along her team and make Mad Flow the agile production analytics platform she wanted it to be.

 ## Chapter 2: From Zero to Hero

-Several weeks had passed since day zero, and she finally found time to conduct
-more research on PyKX.
+Several weeks passed, and, having onboarded a couple of data scientist interns, she finally found time to work with them and conduct more research on PyKX.
 "Do as little work as necessary," she murmured.
-"Let q do
-the heavy lifting!"
-Emma repeated these mantras from the PyKX user guide to herself
-whenever she was tempted to use `pd`.
-She was now well aware that in order to fully
+"I just want my team to work with what they’re comfortable with, but have kdb do the heavy lifting!"
+Emma repeated these mantras from the PyKX user guide to herself whenever she was tempted to use `pd`.
+However,
-harness the platform's potential, she should minimize data transfers between the
-realms of Q and Python, and delegate as much work as possible to the kdb infrastructure.
+she was now well aware that in order to fully harness the platform's potential, she should minimize data transfers between the two realms, and delegate as much work as possible to the kdb infrastructure.

-The key to achieving these goals was closely related to harnessing the full potential
-of the PyKX object API, which served as the foundation of the Python-first approach
-promoted by PyKX.
-This API facilitated a seamless embedding of q/kdb+ within Python,
-enabling direct usage of Q functions in Python code.
-This enhanced the development
-experience and minimized the chances of errors.
+The key to achieving these goals was in harnessing the full potential of the PyKX object API, allowing a Python-first approach.
+This API facilitated the seamless embedding of q/kdb within Python, enabling direct use of efficient q functions in Python code.
+If practical, this would enhance the development experience, minimize the chances of
+errors and, the team hoped, dramatically improve performance.

-Emma issued her first `qsql` query in a full-blown Pythonic style through the
+Emma thus issued her first `qsql` query in a full-blown Pythonic style using the API:
-PyKX qSQL API:

 ```python
 >>> kx.q.qsql.select(tdevice, columns = ['district', 'id', 'longitude', 'latitude'])